olle/talk-query-response/README.md

       "I, Robot"

 Hey, what's this!
 We now receive the same response and body payload, as before.
-This is still not a problem, nor a failure in the protocol.
+This is still not a problem, nor a failure in the pattern.
 It is not possible to deter multiple responses, even from the same Publisher, and we as a consumer must be ready to handle it.
 There is nothing wrong with this Response at all.